App Settings

 Resource Usage

-Trinity runs a Next.js server (Node.js) with a small local SQLite.
+Trinity runs a small bundled server alongside the desktop app, plus a local SQLite for machine-only state.
 Resource usage scales with:

-- Number of parallel workers (each worker spawns a Claude CLI process)
+- Number of parallel workers (each worker spawns an agent harness process)

 - Agent operations in flight